FourierFlows/GeophysicalFlows.jl/README.md

 ] add GeophysicalFlows
 ```

+The most recent version of GeophysicalFlows.jl requires Julia v1.5 or later.

+GeophysicalFlows.jl v0.8.5 is the last version compatible with Julia v1.4.

+The latest version of GeophysicalFlows.jl compatible with Julia's current long-term-release v1.0.5 is v0.5.1.

 ## Examples

 See `examples/` for example scripts.
 These examples are best viewed by browsing them within the package's [documentation].